 Clicking, pain, headaches, tightness, or locking of the jaw – that’s the day in the life of a person with TMJ.
 TMJ is a disorder that can cause pain in your temporomandibular joint and in the muscles that control your jaw movement.
 The temporomandibular joint is the joint that connects the jaw to the temporal bones of the skull.
 The bones that interact in the joint are covered with cartilage and are separated by a small shock-absorbing disk, keeping jaw movement smooth.
 If this disk erodes or moves out of alignment, cartilage is damaged by arthritis or a blow damages the joint – painful TMJ disorders can occur.

 You may be experiencing TMJ if you have pain or tenderness in your jaw, pain in and around your ear, difficulty chewing, facial pain and locking of the joint, making it extremely hard to open or close your mouth.
 TMJ is also known to cause a clicking sound and grating sensation when you open your mouth or chew.

 Physical Therapy for TMJ

-While there’s no direct cure for TMJ there are different treatments that may reduce your symptoms, such as physical therapy.
+While there’s no direct cure for TMJ there are different treatments and TMJ pain relief exercises that may reduce your symptoms, such as physical therapy.
 Physical therapy can help restore motion and relieve pain in your jaw.
 It also works to improve your pain level and tolerance for daily activities, such as chewing and talking.
 At JAG-ONE Physical Therapy, we provide a physical therapy program for symptoms associated with TMJ.
 We’ll help you relieve your pain with our specialized techniques and get you back the life you love.
 Call us today at (973) 669-0078 to schedule an appointment at one of our locations!